omit01/omit01/README.md

  </br>
 <p align="center">
 <samp>
 I'm Timo, a econometrics and operational research student.
 I am eager to learn and enjoy turning problems into well-crafted solutions.
-I am highly analytical and quickly grasp complex issues.
+I am analytical and quickly grasp complex issues.
 Additionally, I have a wealth of IT knowledge.
 I use this knowledge for my studies, my work, and in volunteer work for Scouting.
 I'm enthousiastic about programming, optimization and showing this in nice graphs.
 </samp>
 </br></br>
 <samp>
 In my study and during my job I work a lot with linear optimizations, solvers, regressions, predictive models, etc. I also have a solid base in mathemetics, economics and programming.
-Python is favorite, but R, Matlab, Java and C# are also in my skill set.
+Python is favorite, but PHP, JS, Java, R, Matlab, and C# are also in my skill set (in that order).
 </samp>
 </br></br>
 <samp>
-In my GitHub you can find a lot of school projects, some work for scouting and some ideas.
+In my GitHub you can find a lot of university projects, some work for scouting and some ideas.
 </samp>
 </p>
 <samp>